Trump to face charges in Florida court in classified documents case

 Trump has maintained his innocence and portrayed the case as an effort to undermine his re-election effort.

 After his court appearance at 3 p.m.
-EDT (1900 GMT), Trump was due to fly back to his New Jersey golf course, where he was scheduled to speak in the evening.
+EDT (1900 GMT), Trump is due to fly back to his New Jersey golf course, where he is scheduled to speak in the evening.

-Trump's April court appearance in New York drew a circus-like atmosphere of vocal supporters and protesters, and officials in Miami were bracing for crowds of up to 50,000 people.
+Trump's April court appearance in New York drew a circus-like atmosphere of vocal supporters and protesters, and officials in Miami are bracing for crowds of up to 50,000 people.

 Some worry Trump's charged rhetoric could spur violence, recalling the Jan.
 6, 2021, attack on the U.S. Capitol.